NathanFCarvalho/OpenML_Metafeature_Extraction/README.md

 For datasets which had a target column, the `extract_metafeatures()` runs PyMFE normally.
 If a dataset does not have a target column, it runs PyMFE without specifying a target column, which results in fewer metafeatures.

+There are some datasets on OpenML which have multiple target columns.
+For them, I chose to run as if they had no target column.

 The csv file contains only small datasets, with and without target columns.
 Bigger datasets were not included.